Explanations and lies

 ‘Did they strike the vein?’

-‘Yes.
-They want you off the island immediately now, which you are.
+‘Yes, they want you off the island immediately now, which you are.
 They wanted Chloe as their puppet up there, which she became – you’re too suspicious, too devious.
-They couldn’t trust her not to spill the beans, that you’d get things out of her.
-Either she went or you did.
+They couldn’t trust her not to spill the beans to you, that you’d get things out of her, so either she went or you did.
 I’m sure this visit now is known and so you’ve just wrecked what I had going with a few people.’

 She paused, then pressed on.
 ‘Now to finish this about Chloe.
 Do you want to hear this or not?’

-I heard her arguing with him in the kitchen and I’m not going to pretend I couldn’t make out what they said.
-I had my ear against the door.
-She was confronting him and saying that unless he put it all back, the trust money, she would shop him for the sex which she herself had started, though of course he shouldn’t have – and she’d caught him out on a few deals as well -‘
+I heard her arguing with him in the kitchen and I’m not going to pretend I couldn’t make out what they said, I had my ear against the door.
+There’s an intercom but they’d switched it off.
+She was confronting him and saying that unless he put it all back, the trust money, she would shop him for the sex which she herself had started, though of course he shouldn’t have – and she’d caught him out on a few deals as well -’

 ‘Perhaps.
 Either way, she had him over a barrel.
 Now Frank is not a nice guy but to kill his own daughter?
 Frank?
-That seemed so coldblooded.
-I think Frank himself was being set up.
-Whether Melissa was in with someone, whether she was running Ralph, for favours, whether it was Ralph who was making his own decisions or whether it was all Johanssen – I’ve thought long and hard about it all.
+That seemed so coldblooded, so I think Frank himself was being set up.
+Whether Melissa was in with someone, whether she was running Ralph for favours, whether it was Ralph who was making his own decisions or whether it was all Johanssen – I’ve thought long and hard about it all.
 We each know a certain amount but not all and we’ll never meet and get all our stories together.
-And as I say, I was beginning to be kept out of the loop – beginning to become a mushroom.’
+And as I say, I was beginning to be kept out of the loop, beginning to become a mushroom.’

 ‘Chloe said you came back to the Travellers late and was in bed with her, that you’re AC/DC, Frank arrived and he joined in.’